Will your Cost of Living Adjustment (COLA) Allow you to Break Even?

-What is a Cost of Living Allowance, or COLA?
+What is a Cost of Living Adjustment, or COLA?

-A cost of living allowance, or cost of living adjustment, is when an employer adjusts an employees salary based on the cost of living index for living in different geographies.
+A cost of living adjustment, or cost of living allowance, is when an employer adjusts an employee’s salary based on the cost of living index for living in a different geography.
+Some employers offer them.
+Others do not.

 Cost of Living is Important

 Is the grass really greener on the other side?
-I work for a company that has multiple offices across the country (and world for that matter).
-When someone sees that they won’t be given the opportunity to move into a new position as quickly as they’d like or they don’t like their current role and want to try a new one, they often turn to other offices.
+My employer has multiple offices across the country (and world for that matter).
+When someone sees that they won’t be given the opportunity to move into a new position as quickly as they’d like or they don’t like their current role and want to try a new one, they often turn to other offices for a fresh start.

-Internal company mobility is a good thing, however, I often wonder if there is any consideration from a ‘movers’ end on how the move is going to effect their standard of living (salary change is often the cause for a move, but I’m talking net salary change and change in lifestyle).
-On the flip side, I have seen a few people actually do the opposite and make the move to our little Midwestern city so that they can actually make more of their money and purchase their first house ever.
-A wise move, in my humble opinion.
+I have seen a few people actually do the opposite and make the move to our little Midwestern city so that they can actually make more of their money.
+A wise move, in my opinion.

 When you make a big move, either internal, or to a new job, there are some questions you should ask and research you should do beforehand.